We are searching for

 In 1981, the VIN format was standardized by the National Highway Traffic Safety Administration.
 They conformed to the standards developed by the International Organization for Standardization or ISO.

 This coding system required a 17-character series of numbers and letters, excluding O, I, and Q; these were omitted due to their similarity to the numbers 0, 1, and 9.
 As a rule, no two vehicles made within 30 years of one another can have the same VIN.
-These numbers are stored in the Motor Vehicle Records database, and can be accessed using VIN search engines.
+These numbers are stored in the Motor Vehicle Records database, and can be accessed using VIN check.

 As the concept for a VIN number spread throughout the world, the 17 characters have different meanings depending on where your vehicle is registered.
-Each number is broken down into several informational categories: World manufacturer identifier, vehicle descriptor section, vehicle identifier section, check digit, model year, plant code, manufacturer identity, and sequential number.
+Each number is broken down into several informational categories:

 • World Manufacturer Identifier: In most areas, the first three numbers or letters in the sequence are the world manufacturer identifier.
 This is used to show who manufactured the car, and is divided by car production volume.
 If a manufacturer makes less than 1,000 vehicles a year, the third digit is always "9".
 The first two characters usually denote the region the vehicle comes from.

-• Vehicle Descriptor Section: Between the fourth and ninth places on the VIN sits the vehicle descriptor section.
+• Vehicle Descriptor Section: Between the fourth and ninth places on the car VIN number sits the vehicle descriptor section.
 This identifies the type of vehicle, and can show other information like model and style.
 This varies depending on the manufacturer.

 • Vehicle Identifier Section: Between the 10th and the 17th characters is the vehicle identifier section.
 Where the vehicle descriptor section shows what type the vehicle is, the vehicle identifier section helps a manufacturer identify an individually registered car.

 • Check Digit: A check digit helps with VIN validation, and is used for all vehicles sold in North America.
 Validators compare the check digit to a calculated value, and if it doesn't match then that likely means a mistake has been made.
-In some cases, two unique VINS could have a matching check digit, but there are separate processes for validation in these instances.
+In some cases, two unique VIN numbers could have a matching check digit, but there are separate processes for validation in these instances.

 • Model Year: The 10th digit or letter is used to identify the model year of the vehicle.
 Much like with the exclusion of I, O and Q from the world manufacturer identifier, the letters U, Z and the number 0 are not used in the model year.